GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 All of this made moving to Phase 2 feel risky, and creating a centralized resource to support formerly incarcerated individuals at the federal level might be unfeasible and/or unnecessary.
 Ultimately, we decided not to move forward.

-But at 10x we love celebrating "No" – investments that produce great research and results, but that don't result in a recommendation for a new product or service.
+But at 10x we love celebrating "No" – investments that produce great research and insights, but that don't result in a recommendation for a new product or service.
 We view closing unpromising investments and sharing the learnings as a win.
 So even though we did not move this forward, we do not count this as a failure.

 Of course, we did find some resounding "Yes" investments as well.
 Here's a good example from FY23: